 To support pain and inflammation: To support tough workouts or general pain and inflammation, take 1-4 scoops of collagen throughout the day, making sure to take one scoop before bed.

-Looking for more ways to get collagen into your day?
+Looking for more ways to add Collagen Peptides your day?
 Check out this blog post.
 Have a question or a favorite recipe using collagen protein?
 Please leave it in the comments below.
 Thanks for reading!